-Primer CEO Discusses China’s AI Advances on the AI in Business Podcast
+Primer CEO discusses China’s AI advances on the AI in Business Podcast

 It is not news that China is inching closer to the west in terms of its technological developments.
 But in some key developments, particularly in the field of Artificial Intelligence (AI), they are narrowing the gap at an alarming rate.
 If you look at where the top AI research papers are coming from, China dominates.
 China also consistently files more AI patents than any other country.
 Likewise they have increasingly more AI technology firms.
 Second only to the US.
 If the US is able to maintain its grip on AI technological advancements how is it that China could still have superior AI in the battlefield?